SBAR Charting in Nursing: A Time-Saving Documentation Method for Home Care

 A: Assessment

-This section can include both the skilled intervention you provided along with the patient and caregiver’s response to your instruction.
+Now perform the assessment: this section can include both the skilled intervention you provided along with the patient and caregiver’s response to your instruction.
 Limit the content to phrases and bullet points that are action oriented, highlighting your specific skill.
 In documenting the patient and caregiver’s response, consider measurable terms as a way to show progress toward the short-term or long-term goals identified in your plan of care.

 Example: